-Directors' Report

-for the financial year ended 31 March 2021
+Directors' Report for the financial year ended 31 March 2022

-The directors have pleasure in submitting their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 March 2021.
+The directors hereby submit their report together with the audited financial statements of the Group and of the Company for the financial year ended 31 March 2022.

 PRINCIPAL ACTIVITIES

 The principal activities of the Company consist of investment holding and property letting.